tvdboom/ATOM/docs_sources/api/training/trainsizingclassifier.md

 <blockquote>
 Name of the target column.
 </blockquote>
-<strong>categories: list</strong>
+<strong>classes: pd.DataFrame</strong>
 <blockquote>
-Sorted list of the unique categories in the target column.
+Dataframe of the number of rows per target class in the train, test and complete dataset.
 </blockquote>
-<strong>n_categories: int</strong>
+<strong>n_classes: int</strong>
 <blockquote>
-Number of unique categories in the target column.
+Number of unique classes in the target column.
 </blockquote>
 </td></tr>
 </table>